 My name is Chantal Vriens.
-I am a design researcher that enjoys working with data and AI-based products.
+I am an UX designer that enjoys researching data and AI-based product interactions.
 Trying to make product innovation that is both enjoyable and meaningfull.

 To achieve this I combine the ability to perform user research with interactive prototyping skills and knowledge on technology.
 I can design, perform user research, create prototypes and set-up design experiments.